06 July 1986

 - Jagjivan Ram was the youngest minister in Jawaharlal Nehru’s provisional government in 1946.
 After independence, he was appointed the Minister of Labour.

-- In 1977, he resigned from the Cabinet during the Emergency and formed another party which allied with the opposition.
+- In 1977, he resigned from the Cabinet during the Emergency and formed another party that allied with the opposition.

 - Jagjivan Ram passed away on 6th July 1986.
 The memorial at the place of his cremation is named ‘Samata Sthal’.